There are no products in your shopping cart.

-These check-ups may be at the hospital, or by phone or video call.
-The COVID-19 pandemic means it is more likely you will be offered a phone or video call check-up, as your healthcare team will be following safety rules put in place by the hospital.
+The COVID-19 pandemic means it is more likely you will be offered a phone or video call check-up.
+This is because your healthcare team will be following safety rules put in place by the hospital, including limiting the number of people who come in.
 However, if you or your healthcare team would prefer that you go into the hospital, they will arrange this for you.

 Sometimes connecting with others who have gone through a similar experience can be helpful.
 Our online Forum lets our community give and get support.
 You can read through the messages or post your own – whichever feels most comfortable.